This post is also available in: Nederlands

-If you don’t know your plans yet, you might not be going to use this ticket.
+If you don’t know your plans yet, you might not use this ticket.
 That sounds like a waste of money.
-At least, I wouldn’t be happy to spend money on a ticket I’m not going to use.
+At least I wouldn’t be happy to spend money on a ticket I’m not going to use.

 Luckily, there are seasoned travelers that found a solution for it!
 A fake ticket!
 Or not really fake, but temporarily.
 Via onwardticket.com you can select the country you need an onward ticket for and you can select a random destination to make the ticket complete.
 You’ll receive your ticket within 2 minutes in your mailbox and it stays valid for 48 hours.